By Jon Michail

 - Jeff Bezos of Amazon developed the Kindle line of readers, which now form about 60% of the e-reader market share, with a market capitalisation value of more than $100 billion.

 Those figures are mind-boggling.
-But they do prove one thing – businesses need those employees who have the intrapreneurial spirit, those who have the ability not only to manage priorities that are short-term but also to lead a team with the persistence necessary to reach a goal.
+But they do prove one thing – businesses need those employees who have the intrapreneurial spirit, those who have the ability not only to manage priorities that are short-term but also to lead a team with the persistence necessary to reach a goal, and to get the right employees is important to check their background, and services like police check wa could help with criminal records for employees.

 So how do you know if you have an employee who has the right mindset?
 Check these characteristics: